python-websockets/websockets/docs/topics/authentication.rst

      the old credentials, which may be expired, resulting in an HTTP 401.
 Then the next connection succeeds.
 Perhaps errors clear the cache.

-     When tokens are short-lived on single-use, this bug produces an interesting effect: every other WebSocket connection fails.
+     When tokens are short-lived or single-use, this bug produces an interesting effect: every other WebSocket connection fails.

    * Safari 14 ignores credentials entirely.